Sign in

 7. Quality Control:

-Throughout the distillation process, quality control measures are implemented to ensure that the recovered base oil meets industry standards.
-This may involve testing for viscosity, flash point, and other relevant properties.
+Throughout the process, quality checks ensure that recovered base oil meets industry standards.

 Types of Distillation Used in Waste Oil